lbasyal/AAI-551-Project/README.md

 # AAI-551-Project

 This is the project based on object oriented programming with python.
-I implemented a card game
 ****************************************************************************************************************
 This is the Gaming project "Best Card"
 The highest priority of the card is "King of Spades" and the lowest priority of the card is "Ace of Clubs"